Sgeo/microplatojs/README.md

-# platotermjs
+# microplatojs

 This is a version of PLATOTERM that has been ported to JavaScript by way of the emscripten (http://emscripten.org/) project.
-It connects to an existing CYBIS installation via a WebSockets proxy.
+It uses portions of PTerm for Z80 emulation and Microtutor execution.

+## License

+This project uses code derived from PTerm.
+The license is available at pterm-license.txt.

 ## Demo